yue/wey/README.md

 ## Resources usage

-Resouces used by Wey are based on following things:
+Resources used by Wey are based on following things:

 * The Node.js runtime.
 * Native windows and widgets.